tudor1805/google-app-engine/README.md

     $ git clone https://github.com/tudor1805/google-app-engine.git
     ```

-4. Edit the app.yaml file, and replace your-app-id, with the id of the project (you cand find in the [Cloud Console] of the project)
+4. Edit the app.yaml file, and replace your-app-id, with the id of the project (you can find it in the [Cloud Console] of the project)

     ```sh
     $ cd google-app-engine